gohugoio/hugo/content/en/render-hooks/_index.md

 aliases: [/templates/render-hooks/]
 ---

-Create render hooks to override the rendering of markdown to HTML.
+Create render hooks to override the rendering of Markdown to HTML.